Big-Data-ETSIT/practica_creativa/README.md

  ```
  ### Start Zookeeper

- Open a console and go to the downloaded Zookeeper directory and run:
+ Open a console and go to the downloaded Kafka directory and run:

  ```
    bin/zookeeper-server-start.sh config/zookeeper.properties